polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/storage.md

 malicious actors to degrade the performance of your blockchain network.
 An example of a map that should use a cryptographic hash algorithm to generate its keys is a map used to track account balances.
-In this case, it is important to use a cryptographic hashing algorithm so that an attacker cannot bombard your system with many small transfers to sequential account numbers; without a cryptographic hash algorithm this would create an imbalanced storage structure that would suffer in performance.
-Cryptographic hashing algorithms are more complex and resource-intensive than their non-cryptographic counterparts, which is why Substrate allows developers to select when they are used.
+In this case, it is important to use a cryptographic hashing algorithm so that an attacker cannot bombard your system with many small transfers to sequential account numbers.
+Without a cryptographic hash algorithm this would create an imbalanced storage structure that would suffer in performance.

+> **Note:** cryptographic hashing algorithms are more complex and resource-intensive than their
+> non-cryptographic counterparts, which is why it is important for runtime engineers to understand their appropriate usages in order to make the best use of the flexibility Substrate provides.

-##### Transparent Hashing Algorithms
+### Transparent Hashing Algorithms

 A transparent hashing algorithm is one that makes it easy to discover and verify the input that was used to generate a given output.
 In Substrate, hashing algorithms are made transparent by